-OFFERORS RESPONSE: Proposals must include introductory narrative statement that include the complete name and address of offeror's firm and the name, mailing address, email address, and telephone number of the person the state should contact regarding the proposal.
+OFFERORS RESPONSE: Proposals must include the complete name and address of offeror's firm and the name, mailing address, and telephone number of the person the state should contact regarding the proposal.

-This narrative must confirm that the offeror will comply with all provisions in this RFP; and, if applicable, provide notice that the firm qualifies as an Alaskan bidder.
+Proposals must confirm that the offeror will comply with all provisions in this RFP; and, if applicable, provide notice that the firm qualifies as an Alaskan bidder.
 Proposals must be signed by a company officer empowered to bind the company.
 An offeror's failure to include these items in the proposals may cause the proposal to be determined to be non-responsive and the proposal may be rejected.

 SEC.
-4.03 TASK ONE: PRELIMINARY SURVEY AND PROJECT WORKPLAN
+4.03 UNDERSTANDING OF THE PROJECT